Melitians: Attempts to resolve the schism: Nicaea (325) and Tyre (335)

 The period of concord lasted three years.
-Melitius died in 327, having appointed John Archaph as his successor.
+Melitius died in 327 and had appointed John Archaph as his successor.
 In 328, Athanasius was elected in absentia to succeed Alexander I as patriarch.
 Encouraged by Eusebius of Nicomedia, the Melitians went into schism and elected a rival patriarch named Theonas with the support of the Arians.
+Richard Hanson argues that the Arians, the followers of Eusebius, made a pact with the Melitians only after the Melitians had unsuccessfully appealed to the emperor for protection from Athanasius.
 A certain Pistos, a friend of Arius, was even ordained a bishop in the Melitian church.
-It is unclear if or to what extent the Melitians' Christology had been influenced by or approximated to Arianism in this period.
+It is unclear if or to what extent the Melitians' Christology had been influenced by or approximated to Arianism in that period.
 In several letters, the Melitians accused Athanasius of beating their bishops, even of murdering one, and of desecrating Melitian liturgical vessels.

-As a result of these accusations, Athanasius was condemned at the Council of Tyre and forced into exile in 335.
+In 335, as a result of those accusations, Athanasius was condemned at the First Synod of Tyre, excommunicated, deposed and forced into exile.
 Athanasius responded in his famous anti-Arian tracts Apologia contra Arianos and Historia Arianorum by accusing the Melitians of lying and conspiring with Arians to unseat him.
-Constantine I reacted to the excesses of the Council of Tyre by exiling the Melitian clergy, including John.
+Constantine I reacted to the Council of Tyre by exiling the Melitian clergy, including John Arkaph.